sam-m-8/Presto/README.md

 these elements around, resize them and edit them.
 There are numerous features available such as version history, slide order rearranging, and slide transitions.

-This project just uses a simple backend, as the frontend design of the application was the focus.
+This project uses a simple backend that was not written by me, as the extensive frontend design of the application was the focus.

 ## How to use the application
 To start the backend: